StarPlayrX/Virtual-Multi-Mouse/README.md

 VMM, combines your spinner, trackball, mouse into a virtual multi-mouse!
 VMM is designed for Batocera Linux for use with Emulation Station and RetroArch.

 This software auto configures trackball, spinner, mouse into one virtual device.
 Multi-Mouse works with Batocera v35 or later.
-Recently tested on v35, v36 and v37.
-See manual install instructions for v38.
+Recently tested on Batocera v35, v36 and v37 and unofficial support for beta 38.

 ## 🐭👾🖲️ Ready to Enter the Multi-Verse?